Mugambi645/photos-web/README.md

 # 📷 Photos-Web

 Photos-Web is a Django-based web application for uploading, tagging, and managing images.
 It supports automatic image tagging using machine learning, and can be deployed locally, with Docker, or on Kubernetes.
+Additionally, it features an enhanced photo search powered by the Unsplash API for finding and importing high-quality images.

 ---

 ## 🚀 Features

 * User authentication
-* Image upload and gallery
+* Image upload or taking own photos and gallery view
+* Liking and unliking images
+* Powerful image search enhanced with unsplash API
 * Automatic image tagging
 * Admin dashboard
 * Dockerized for easy deployment